bjn82/pkmn_showdown_gen3_ref/README.md

 * Initial commit
 * `dualtype.py`, `monotype.py` are completed and have been tested in Terminal on Mac OS and Windows
 * `ability.py` and `abilities.py` are nearly completed.
 I'm on the *S* abilities.
 The `ability.py` program does run from terminal on Mac OS and Windows.

+## Future ideas:
+* Add a search function to `abilities.py` (and possibly `types.py`, though that may not be as useful).
+* Modify `abilities.py` and `types.py` so that each time those are executed, they don't remake each of the pickles.
+* Maybe someday down the road implement a status affliction reference.